 Mergers must be approved by shareholders (or partners) and can be implemented by the formation of a new company (which will absorb one or more dissolved, not yet liquidated corporations) or by an existing company absorbing another.
 The surviving company assumes all assets, obligations and liabilities of the absorbed company or companies.
 Where a company holds more than 90% of the shares of a simplified corporation, a streamlined merger process is available, whereby approval of the general assembly is not required.
+However, mergers are generally used in Colombia as a reorganization mechanism to simplify corporate structures or to seek tax efficiencies.
+It is uncommon in Colombia to acquire a non-affiliated company by means of a merger.

-Auction processes are often seen in Colombia and are structure in a variety of ways.
+Auction processes are often seen in Colombia and are structured in a variety of ways.
 The most common structure involves an initial bid process letter describing the terms for bidders to submit initial non-binding or indication of interest letters, and a second bid process letter addressed to the bidders selected for the final stage where the final terms of the binding offer are set.

-Schemes of arrangement are not used as an acquisition method; instead, this procedure aims to preserve companies that are still financially viable through an agreement among creditors.
+Schemes of arrangement are not generally used as an acquisition method; instead, this procedure aims to preserve companies that are still financially viable through an agreement among creditors.
 When no agreement is reached or when the insolvent debtor does not fulfill such agreement, a liquidation process will follow.
 The purpose of the process is to seek a payment agreement so that all claims are included and paid as the insolvent debtor recovers financially.
+However, as a consequence of COVID-19, recently enacted laws allow creditors, in order to rescue their debtors from a judicial liquidation and maintain their value as an ongoing concern, to acquire 100% of the outstanding capital of the latter by contributing new resources, so long as such resources are used to pay the creditor's debts.